What are Professional Voicemail Greetings?

 3. Take messages accurately and completely

-Make sure to get the right messages, and if there’s something that you don’t understand, feel free to ask the caller to repeat what he or she said.
+Make sure to take messages accurately.
+If there’s something that you don’t understand, feel free to ask the caller to repeat what they said.